 Fabergé achieved certified member status of the Responsible Jewellery Council ("RJC"), the highest jewellery, gemstone and watch industry sustainability standard, in February 2020.
-The certification is valid for three years.
+The certification is valid for three years and Faberge is currently going through a certification renewal process.
 To comply, a third-party auditor conducted an audit of Fabergé's due diligence of suppliers to meet the RJC's supply chain requirements, including seeking clarity regarding: